The Clutha Gold Trail showcases the area’s history of early Maori moa hunters, Chinese gold miners, European pastoral farming, mining and railways.

 The Roxburgh Gorge Trail provides a spectacular ride following the Clutha River.
 The trail offers the opportunity to explore one of the most unique landscapes in New Zealand, and every season offers a different experience.

 These trails are two of the lesser known Great Rides in New Zealand.
-They are a bit more remote than the Otago Central Rail Trail, but there are a few small towns along the way with your standard NZ country pub that doubles as a hotel.
+They are more remote than the nearby Otago Central Rail Trail, but there are small towns along the way with your standard country pub that doubles as a hotel.

 Day 1 — Lawrence to Millers Flat

-This track didn’t seem as well-marked as the Otago Central Rail Trail (or maybe it was just getting dark), so I got off track a few times costing me some time that I didn’t have.
+This track wasn’t as well-marked as the Otago Central Rail Trail (or maybe it was just getting dark), so I got off trail and ended up on the opposite side of the river.
+All in it cost me about a half-hour that I didn’t really have.
+Alone, without cell phone service and losing daylight by the minute, I started to panic a bit.

-I made my way into Millers Flat about an hour after sunset, but I had my headlamp with me, so the last few kilometers were pretty cool.
-I had booked an Airbnb for the night and it was a relief when I arrived and the host Sheena was waiting for me outside.
-She called down to the local pub to let them know I was coming over, which was really nice of her.
+I made my way into Millers Flat about an hour after sunset.
+In retrospect, I actually enjoyed the last section riding in the dark with my headlamp.
+I had booked an Airbnb for the night, and it was a relief when I arrived and the host Sheena was waiting for me outside.
+She also called down to the local pub to let them know I was coming by for dinner, which was really nice of her.
 Get $40 off your first Airbnb booking.

-Pretty much every small town has at least one pub and this was no exception.
-I had a pleasant dinner and a few beers chatting with the husband a wife owners.
+Pretty much every small town has at least one pub, and this was no exception.
+I had a pleasant dinner and a few Steinlager’s while chatting with the couple who owned the place.

 Day 2 – Millers Flat to Alexandra

-It was hard to get out from my bed in the morning, but I had a 1.30pm jet boat to catch.
-It was only about 45k away so I planned to leave at 10.00am and have a nice leisurely day.
-The ride started out really cold, but this time I had to stop to put on a few layers.
-It was another overcast day, but the trail here was in good condition and continued to follow the Clutha River, so I couldn’t complain.
+It was hard to get out from my bed in the morning, but I had a 1:30pm jet boat to catch.
+It was only about 45k, so I planned to leave at 10:00am and have a leisurely day.
+It was another overcast day, but the trail was in good condition and continued to follow the Clutha River, so I couldn’t complain.

 I got to talking about my upcoming rides with a girl I met in Wanaka and she insisted that I stop at Jimmy’s Pies in Roxburgh.
-I would come to be a pretty big “pie” fan while in NZ.
-I’m not sure how good they are for you, but a pie is basically a pastry filled with beef, lamb, eggs, bacon, etc.
+I’m not sure how good they are for you, but a pie is basically a pastry filled with beef, lamb, eggs, bacon, etc. They are pretty popular in NZ.

-Around 11.30am I rode into Roxburgh and hit Jimmy’s for an egg & bacon pie and a flat white.
+Around 11:30am I rode into Roxburgh and hit Jimmy’s for an egg & bacon pie and a flat white.
 After a cold few hours it was just what I needed.
-Re-energized, I headed back out and came across a guy in a jersey with maple leaves all over it.
-Assuming he was Canadian as well, we started talking and since I still had plenty of time to get to the jetty, I rode with him for the next 10k.
+Re-energized, I headed back out and ran into a fellow Canadian on the trail.
+I still had plenty of time to get to the jetty, so I suggested we ride together until I had to switch over to the Roxburgh Gorge trail.

-Similar to me he had always wanted to spend some time riding around New Zealand, so for his 55th birthday he decided to go do it.
-He was towards the end of two months and had done a lot of the rides that I wanted to do so it was great to get some insight into the West Coast Wilderness and Alps 2 Ocean.
-I’ve found that when you are traveling on your own, these short encounters are helpful to keep your spirits up.
+Similar to me he had always wanted to spend some time riding around NZ.
+So for his 55th birthday he decided to go do it.
+He was towards the end of two months and had done a lot of the rides that I planned to do so it was great to get some insight into the West Coast Wilderness and Alps 2 Ocean.
+I’ve found that when you are traveling on your own, these short encounters are really helpful to keep your spirits up.

-A short jet boat trip is currently required to connect to the other end of the trail as there is a 15k section that is not yet complete.
+A short jet boat trip is currently required to connect to the other end of the trail as there is a short section that is not yet complete.
 I had about an hour and half to get there, so I figured I had plenty of time.
-Make sure you book the transfer ahead of time as this isn’t a scheduled service per se.

-I had the entire boat to myself and we quickly got underway.
-The pilot made a few stops along the way to point out some relics of the gold rush that was actually pretty interesting.
+I had the boat to myself and we quickly got underway.
+The pilot made a few stops along the way to point out some relics of the gold rush along the banks of the river that was actually pretty interesting.

-I hopped out at Doctors Point and had an easy 10k ride into Alexandra where I actually started the Otago Rail trail a week earlier.
+I hopped out at Doctors Point and had an easy 10k ride into Alexandra where I started the Otago Rail Trail a week earlier.
 The final section was pretty cruisy with a couple interesting bridges built into the side of the riverbank.

 My bag was waiting for me at the iSite in Alexandra, but I had a few hours until the InterCity bus to Clyde.
 Their just happened to be a Monteith’s Brewery across the street, so I popped in for a few beers and fries while I waited for the bus.